apache/mxnet/contrib/clojure-package/README.md

 To run examples, you can now use `lein run` in any of the example directories, e.g., `examples/imclassification`.
 You can also specify the compute device, e.g., `lein run :cpu 2` (for 2 CPUs) or `lein run :gpu` (for 1 GPU).

 #### Experimental: Using Scala Snapshot Jars
 **Note:** Instead of a release tag, you can also use a development version of the Clojure package, e.g., Git `master`, together with the prebuilt Scala jar.
-There is a snapshot repo available for the Scala jars on a nightly basis.
-You can use them in your project with adding a repository:
+There is a repo of nightly built snapshots of Scala jars.
+You can use them in your `project.clj` by adding a repository:

 ```
 ["snapshots" {:url "https://repository.apache.org/content/repositories/snapshots"
-                              ;; If a repository contains releases only setting
-                              ;; :snapshots to false will speed up dependencies.
                               :snapshots true
-                              ;; Disable signing releases deployed to this repo.
-                              ;; (Not recommended.)
                               :sign-releases false
-                              ;; You can also set the policies for how to handle
-                              ;; :checksum failures to :fail, :warn, or :ignore.
                               :checksum :fail
-                              ;; How often should this repository be checked for
-                              ;; snapshot updates? (:daily, :always, or :never)
                               :update :always
-                              ;; You can also apply them to releases only:
                               :releases {:checksum :fail :update :always}}]
 ```

 Then you should be able to run with your dependency:

-`[org.apache.mxnet/mxnet-full_2.11-osx-x86_64-cpu "latest-version-SNAPSHOT"]`
+    [org.apache.mxnet/mxnet-full_2.11-osx-x86_64-cpu "latest-version-SNAPSHOT"]

 In that case, however, breakage can happen at any point, for instance when the Scala development version adds, changes or removes an interface and the Clojure development version moves along.
 If you really need the most recent version, you should consider [installation option 3](#option-3-everything-from-source).